 An Employee may nominate one complying fund to which all Agreement and statutory superannuation contributions shall be paid, subject to AHCL's approval of the fund nominated by the Employee.
 Provided that AHCL shall not unreasonably withhold agreement unless it establishes good and proper reasons for the withholding of the agreement.

-Where no such nomination is made before any such contributions become payable, the contributions referred to in this clause will be paid to the Default Fund for that place of employment.
+Where no such nomination is made before any such contributions become payable, the contributions referred to in this clause will be paid to the Employee’s ‘stapled’ fund, or the Default Fund in the absence of a ‘stapled’ fund.

 Salary Sacrifice to Superannuation